Vulcain-Trading/vulcain.github.io/index.md

 lang: en
 ---

-## Welcome to the website of Vulcain Trading

 ### Who are we?

 Vulcain Trading was founded by Ivy CHANG, sourcing manager of a large multinational company.
 She has over 12 years of experience in purchasing, importing and exporting, and more generally in setting up and adapting Western companies in China.